Our Hospital Support Modules can help descongest Spanish hospitals

 Could you refer any success project in hospitals?

 Yes, we have recently done some very good work with an NGO that has extensive experience in providing health care in third world countries.
-In this case, their professionals were able to move from providing health services in tents with plastic flooring to having decent, quality facilities for both medical staff and patients, thanks to our HSM.
+In this case, their professionals were able to move from providing health services in tents with plastic floors to having decent, quality facilities for both medical staff and patients, thanks to our HSM.

 We carried out the first successful tests in our logistics centre in Porqueras (Gerona) in 2015.
 To date, we have delivered more than 11,000 m2 in modules to hospital centres in Haiti, South Sudan, the Central African Republic, Sierra Leone and Kenya.